 Do you drive for your job or business?
 Then you might be eligible for a mileage deduction.
 Here is an easy-to-understand guide to the IRS standard mileage deduction.
 Happy filing!

 In 2024, you can deduct 67 cents per mile (up 1.5 from 65.5 last year) driven for business uses.

 If you drive a lot, either for your business or for an employer who doesn’t reimburse your expenses, keeping careful track of your miles will give you the biggest tax deduction.

-1. What kind of driving is deductible?
+1. What Kind of Driving is Deductible?

 If you drive for business in some way and your employer does not reimburse you for gas, those miles are eligible for the deduction.
-Common jobs that accrue deductible miles include realtors, sales, and contractors.
+Common jobs which accrue deductible miles include realtors, sales, and contractors.

 In addition, miles logged for charitable organizations and medical or moving expenses can also be deducted.